 The Golden Retriever originates from Scotland.
-Golden Retriever dogs were at first bred to hunt, do fieldwork, assist the disabled, assist in search-and-rescue missions, and compete competitively in dog competitions.
+Golden Retriever dogs were first bred to hunt, do fieldwork, assist the disabled, assist in search-and-rescue missions, and compete competitively in dog competitions.
 The first registration of Golden Retrievers was by the American Kennel Club in 1925.
 It’s also a great option and companion for the blind.
-Golden Retrievers were even mentioned and shown in the TV show “Full House,” and the movie “Air Bud.”
+Golden Retrievers were mentioned and shown in the TV show “Full House” and the movie “Air Bud.”

-Golden Retrievers are known to have thick water-repellent double coats that shed more frequently than other dog breeds.
+Golden Retrievers are known to have thick, water-repellent double coats that shed more frequently than other dog breeds.
 Before letting your dog jump around the furniture and jump on you with all that fur that sheds, it’s probably best to brush your dog daily.

 This type of breed requires more grooming than other dog breeds.
 Baths and trimmed nails are also required, and the dog should be dry before you brush it after a nice warm bath.
 Now your dog is ready for that trip to the beach, going for a walk, or going on a hunt with its dog owner(s).

 The famous family dog, support dog, hunting dog, and companion needs the best overall health and treatment, and part of that is grooming.
 What is the best way to groom this type of breed?
 What kinds of tools do I need?